nozzlegear/react-win-dialog/README.md

 .react-win-dialog-container .react-win-dialog.danger .btn.danger.react-win-dialog-primary-command {
     /* This styles the primary (right) button when `danger=true` is passed to the component. */ }

+.react-win-dialog-container .react-win-dialog .react-win-dialog-content .react-win-dialog-loading-container {
+    /* This styles the loading indicator container when `loading=true` is passed to the component. */ }

+.react-win-dialog-container .react-win-dialog .react-win-dialog-content .react-win-dialog-loading-container progress.react-win-dialog-loading-bar {
+    /* This styles the default progress bar used as the loading indicator when `loading=true` is passed to the component without a custom loading indicator component. */
+}
 ```